yoannrq/yoannrq/README.md

 ## About Me

-With a diverse background in the industry, where I acquired **efficiency** and **rigor**, I have recently redirected my career path towards my passion for programming by completing an intensive training in web development, focusing on **JavaScript full stack with an emphasis on APIs and Data**. 👨‍💻
+With a diverse background in the industry, where I acquired **efficiency** and **rigor**, I have redirected my career path towards my passion for programming by completing an intensive training in programming. 👨‍💻

 This transition has endowed me with a solid mastery of modern web technologies and an expanded vision of the creative possibilities in the digital world. 🧠